Butler's Barracks

 The British passed control of the grounds to the Canadian Army in 1871 and they became the training grounds and home to the 2nd Division of the Canadian Expeditionary Force.

 From October 1917 to March 1919, the Polish Army trained at Niagara Camp in an area known as Camp Kosciuszko.
-These men would go on to fight alongside the French Forces in Haller's Army, also known as the Blue Army.
-After the war the barracks that were constructed at Camp Kosciuszko were used until the 1960s.
+These men later fought alongside the French Forces in Haller's Army, also known as the Blue Army.
+The barracks constructed at Camp Kosciuszko were used until the 1960s.
 It is now part of the Fort George National Historic Site.

 The Lincoln and Welland Regimental Museum is located in Butler's Barracks.
 Exhibits include displays and artifacts from the 18th through the present, and include uniforms, weapons, medals, photographs, regimental band instruments, and other memorabilia.